zadinvit/BIGpluginMitsuba/README.md

  -  ANIZO_4x anisotropy filtering with interpolation between levelx and levely (not recommended - slow + same results as ANIZO_1x)
  - none

+**For developers**
+You can use **big_render.cpp/.hpp** for support rendering BTF texture in mif format inf other renders.
+You only need implement same logic, which i implement in bigbtf.cpp.

 Documentation created by Vít Zadina